Leyna Bloom

 Leyna Bloom is an American actress, model, dancer, and activist.
-She has attracted press as a trailblazer for transgender women in the entertainment and fashion industries.
+She has attracted press as a trailblazer for transgender performers in the entertainment and fashion industries.

 In 2019, Bloom made her feature film acting debut in Port Authority, which premiered at the Cannes Film Festival.
 She has modeled for several brands and fashion designers, including Jeremy Scott, and has appeared in magazines such as Vogue India and Sports Illustrated.

 Early life

 Bloom was born in Chicago, Illinois to a Filipina mother and an African-American father.
 Bloom's father later supported her decision to transition.

 Career

 Acting

 In October 2018, Deadline Hollywood announced that Bloom would star opposite Fionn Whitehead in Danielle Lessovitz's first feature film, Port Authority, which is backed by executive producer Martin Scorsese.

 In 2019, Bloom made her feature film acting debut in Port Authority, directed by Danielle Lessovitz, which premiered at the Cannes Film Festival in the Un Certain Regard section, marking the first film in the festival's 72-year history to feature a trans woman of color in a leading role.
+Casting Director Damian Bao found Bloom at a voguing ball in Philadelphia.
+When she met Bao and heard what the indie film was about, she felt like the part was meant for her.
+“I'm not just trying to act as a trans woman in ballroom — I am a trans woman in ballroom playing a character,” she said.
+“It's very real and it's very raw and it means a lot to me, because I am in this moment representing the most marginalized community in the world.”

 In 2021, Bloom appeared in the third and final season of the FX drama series Pose.